Israel’s End-Times Relevance: The Future Wars

-This is speculation based on unrelated passages, but it presents intriguing explanation for Israel’s immediate neighbors, currently her greatest threat, not being listed in Ezekiel 38.
+This is speculation, but it presents an intriguing explanation for Israel’s immediate neighbors, currently her greatest threat, not being listed in the Magog Invasion.

 Now let’s consider the nations and peoples who participate in the Magog invasion.

-1 The word of the Lord came to me: 2 “Son of man, set your face against Gog, of the land of Magog, the chief prince of Meshech and Tubal; prophesy against him 3 and say: ‘This is what the Sovereign Lord says: I am against you, O Gog, chief prince of Meshech and Tubal.
-4 I will turn you around, put hooks in your jaws and bring you out with your whole army — your horses, your horsemen fully armed, and a great horde with large and small shields, all of them brandishing their swords.
-5 Persia, Cush and Put will be with them, all with shields and helmets, 6 also Gomer with all its troops, and Beth Togarmah from the far north with all its troops — the many nations with you.’”
-(Eze 38:1-6)
+2 “Son of man, set your face against Gog, of the land of Magog, the chief prince of Meshek and Tubal; prophesy against him 3 and say: ‘This is what the Sovereign Lord says: I am against you, Gog, chief prince of Meshek and Tubal.
+4 I will turn you around, put hooks in your jaws and bring you out with your whole army – your horses, your horsemen fully armed, and a great horde with large and small shields, all of them brandishing their swords.
+5 Persia, Cush and Put will be with them, all with shields and helmets, 6 also Gomer with all its troops, and Beth Togarmah from the far north with all its troops – the many nations with you.’”
+(Ezek.
+38:2-6)

-The Hebrew word Rosh means: (1) literal head of one’s body; (2) head or leader of a group; (3) the beginning of something; typical application is Rosh Hashanah (Jewish New Year, or lit. “head of the year”); (4) the top of something; for example, top of a hill.
+The Hebrew word Rosh means: (1) literal head of one’s body; (2) head or leader of a group; (3) the beginning of something, as in Rosh Hashanah (Jewish New Year, or literally “head of the year”); or (4) the top of something, such as the top of a hill.
 So the Hebrew phrase used in Ezekiel 38 and 39 is best translated “the head, top or chief prince,” not “prince of Rosh.”

 What is Gog’s identity?
-During Ezekiel’s day, Gog was the name given to the King of Lydia, which is in modern Turkey.
+During Ezekiel’s day, Gog was the name given to the King of Lydia.
 The Lydian kingdom comprised the central and western portions of modern Turkey.
 So Ezekiel 38:2 states that Gog is of Magog and is the chief prince of Meshech and Tubal.